26 oz / 740 g

 A few nights on the South Downs and Dorset Jurassic Coast in the summer.
 I have owned it for a year or so.
 This is my first experience of single skin tents.

 The space and function of this tent is impressive…

-Ease of Setup: It's not difficult to set up but it does take repetiton to learn to lean the support pole off-verticle away from the tent to get the proper ground clearance around the perimeter of the fly.
+Ease of Setup: It's not difficult to set up, but it does take repetition to learn to lean the support pole off-vertical away from the tent to get the proper ground clearance around the perimeter of the fly.

 Price Paid: $195

 Regarding the workmanship I have to concede that there is inconsistency in the quality of Six Moon products.
-I suppose the owner takes a certain amount of pride in having these things made in the USA but the flaws I've personally seen in the products strongly suggests at least one novice is let loose constructing these things.
+I suppose the owner takes a certain amount of pride in having these things made in the USA, but the flaws I've personally seen in the products strongly suggest at least one novice is let loose constructing these things.

-Fortunately I was able to buy mine from an authorized retailer in Portland, OR (The Mountain Shop) so I set it up and spent a long time checking every seam and stitch.
-My flaw was an errant snip of the scissor that created a 2 mm hole in a very non-critical corner of the bathtub floor—easy to fix with seam seal and the 5% price reduction clinched the deal.
+Fortunately I was able to buy mine from an authorized retailer in Portland, Oregon, (The Mountain Shop) so I set it up and spent a long time checking every seam and stitch.
+My flaw was an errant snip of the scissor that created a 2-mm hole in a very non-critical corner of the bathtub floor—easy to fix with seam seal and the 5% price reduction clinched the deal.